 - Single-Ply Thermoplastic membranes are flexible sheets made of plastic polymers.
 When heat is applied to this material, thermoplastics mold together and become seamless.
 Common examples include polyvinyl chloride (PVC) and thermoplastic polyolefin (TPO).
 Both PVC and TPO are among the fastest-growing roofing systems today.
 These thermoplastic single-ply membranes combine both the durability of EPDM membranes and the performance of a welded roofing system to provide a high-quality cool roof.
 Although they are commonly white in color, pigments can be added to accommodate the manufacturer’s color interest.

 - Tiles are commonly seen in warmer climates because of their high solar reflectivity.
 Clay tiles are a popular cool roofing material, with an SRI of over 50% and a thermal emittance of up to 86%.
 They are known to be extremely durable and 100% recyclable at their end-of-life use.
 Colors vary as well to provide a great number of options to consumers.
 Highly durable concrete tiles are also popular and offered in a wide variety of colors, with the ability to perform in extreme weather conditions.

-- US Department of Energy Cool Roof Calculator
+- Oak Ridge National Laboratory Cool Roof Calculator

 - EPA: Cool Roofs